ihack4falafel/Slink/README.md

 Slink is an alphanumeric shellcode (x86) encoder that use simple math operations to reformat characters beyond `7f`.
 The tool creation was inspired by the following sploit [EDB-ID: 44455](https://exploit-db.com/exploits/44455/).
 Here's the list of current features:

 - Encode using `01-7f` characters set.
-- Exclude common bad characters such as `\x00\x10\x0a\x0d` by default.
+- Exclude common bad characters such as `\x00\x10\x0a\x0d\x20` by default.
-- Make sure shellcode divisible by 4 by padding with `\x90`.
+- Make sure shellcode is divisible by 4 by padding with `\x90`.
 - Accept mutiple shellcode formats as input.
+- Specify shellcode variable name.
 - Output encoded shellcode.
+- Output shellcode final size.

-The following demo shows Slink encoding Skape's egg hunter masterpiece.
+The following demo shows Slink in action.

 <p align="center">
   <img  src="https://github.com/ihack4falafel/Slink/blob/master/Demo.gif">